 Have You Ever Seen A Dog Who Simply Lies Down As You Approach Him And Then Bare His Belly?
 You know what that means, right?
 He wants to get a belly rub.
 Well, you probably have noticed how he tries to kick his legs in the air.
 Sometimes, he even tries to gently kick your hands, but he still wants you more.
 After all, he can simply get up to stop you from rubbing him, right?

 Could this be their way of saying they love what we’re doing?
 Arguably, a lot of dog owners assume that this is their way of secretly saying “Hooman, it tickles me!”
 But, are dogs really ticklish?
-Do they feel the tickling sensation like us, humans?
-Most importantly, will tickling your dog helps you become closer to them?
-These are just some of the interesting questions you will find answers to today.
+Do they feel the tickling sensation like us?
+Most importantly, will tickling your dog help you become closer to them?
+These are just some of the interesting questions we’ll be answering today.

 Are Dogs Ticklish?

-Tickling, for us, humans, is a bit of a mystery.
+Tickling for humans is a bit of a mystery.
 After all, why would you feel ticklish when someone tries to tickle you, but you can’t tickle yourself?
 Why do we laugh when we are being tickled when we know there’s nothing funny about being tickled?
 Why are some people more ticklish and others don’t have tickle spots?

 Well, that’s exactly why some experts try to decipher what tickling sensation is.
 Among these experts are psychologists Arthur Allin and G. Stanley Hall.
 They proposed two types of tickling sensations.
 The first one is the knismesis.
 It is the light tickling sensation that gives us goosebumps.
 The second one is the gargalesis, which is heavy tickling that makes us laugh helplessly.

 Well, there’s no definite answer and it depends on how you define ticklish.
 Dogs and other mammals certainly experience knismesis.
-They use knismesis to protect them from parasites and anything that lightly gets in contact with their skin.
+They use knismesis to protect them from parasites and anything that light gets in contact with their skin.
 On the other hand, gargalesis, the ticklish sensation that makes us laugh, might not be something that dogs experience.
 Gargalesis is more common in primates and gorillas.
-However, so far, there’s no enough evidence that dogs experience gargalesis.
+So far, there’s still not enough evidence that dogs experience gargalesis.